efea-umich/cse-593/main-project/project.typ

     - When initially viewing the notification, he wanted to be able to see the keyboard and the suggestions at the same time.
 He noted that it would annoy him to press the keyboard button every time if we wanted to type something.
     - For Task 1, he wanted to reply with "that's okay", so after seeing "Right, that's okay" he tapped it.
     - When the suggestion confirmation screen appeared, he wanted to edit it with the keyboard but hesitated to press the Edit button since he didn't know exactly what it would do.
 After a few seconds of deliberating, he tapped it, and was glad to see the keyboard with the preview.
     - To edit the message, he tapped the space between "Right" and "that's" and said he would hold the backspace button.
-Our group didn't disucss what to do in this specific situation, but I made the choice to manifest that behavior.
+Our group didn't discuss what to do in this specific situation, but I made the choice to manifest that behavior.
 This calls into question if or how other buttons should react to long presses.
     - During Task 2, he typed the custom message nearly perfectly and didn't notice that one of the letters he barely missed was still corrected to the intended message due to the speed at which he was tapping.
 He noted that task was "pretty easy."
     - During Task 3, he noted that there wasn't a way to type an apostrophe as the he assumed the "123" key would only show a numeric pad.
     - When the user pressed the "a" key after typing "sal", the ink showed the tap was on the right edge of the "a" key.
-After a second "s" appeared in the text bar (predicting "salsa"), the participant expressed confusion, pressed backspace, and spent noticably more effort pressing the "a" key again, which then worked as intended.
+After a second "s" appeared in the text bar (predicting "salsa"), the participant expressed confusion, pressed backspace, and spent noticeably more effort pressing the "a" key again, which then worked as intended.
     - After all tasks were completed, the participant wished there was a visual indicator of when the predictive system took action.
     - The participant agreed that they would be comfortable using a system like this in public